jakobnissen/jakobnissen.github.io/posts/optimise.md

 You only have to spend a few minutes on a Julia forum to notice that its users really, _really_ care about performance.
 If you have some Julia code you would like to be faster, simply post your snippet on [Discourse](https://discourse.julialang.org/) and claim that 'Julia's speed is overrated', and 'It's no faster than Python', then you can find a lightning fast version of your snippet when you revisit the thread.

 Unfortunately, that approach doesn't really scale.
-You have to do the performance tuning yourself.
+For any real project, you have to do the performance tuning yourself.

 But how?
 In those Julia threads, one stumbles across a wide variety of optimisation issues, and a correspondingly diverse set of tooling to cast light on them.
-I imagine that for newbie faced with performance problems, it can be disorienting and hard to know where to begin.
+I imagine that for newbie faced with performance problems, it can be disorienting.
+Where do you even begin?

 Given that Julians are a flock of performance-obssessed academics, there are surprinsingly few tutorials out there on optimisation of Julia code.
 So I thought I'd write one, and this is it.